-The ninth issue of The Confluence.
+The tenth issue of The Confluence.
 A regional studies journal published by Lindenwood University Press.

 "'Benevolent Plans Meritoriously Applied': How Missouri Almost Became an Indian Nation, 1803–1811"

 One aspect of western development—and of early Missouri territorial history—was figuring out how native peoples fit into visions of the West, as B. J. McMahon suggests.

 "Supplying Fraternalism: DeMoulin Bros. & Co. and Side Degree Paraphernalia"

 The expansion of fraternal and benevolent societies in the late nineteenth century also created a business opportunity to supply those lodges with the paraphernalia for rituals, including "side degree" products.
 DeMoulin Brothers in Greenville, Illinois, led the industry in fraternal products.